 - Social media profiles, etc.

-All these contacts’ information could help you create better customer profiles.
-This would allow you to have a clear view of your customer journey.
+All these contacts’ information helps you to create better customer profiles.
+This allows marketers to have a clear view of the customer journey.

 What is the difference between Marketing Automation and CRM?